astromatt/book-dev/code-review/agility.rst

 Agile vs agility
 ----------------
 * Agility is achieved only by combining Business Practices and Technical Craftsmanship.
-* Agile is not only about Scrum.
+* Agile is not only about Scrum
-* Agile is Dead • Pragmatic Dave Thomas • GOTO 2015 [#ytAgileIsDead]_
+* Agile is Dead - Pragmatic Dave Thomas - GOTO 2015 [#ytAgileIsDead]_

 .. epigraph::